 Ingenuity is transient, be real.

 If you love yourself, you will find it easy to love others, if you feel important, you will make others feel the same.
 We make others feel what we truly are ourselves, deep within.
-If you want to feel all that you are not presently, all you have to do is start giving it to others, Nature will reciprocate.
+If you want to feel everything that you are not presently, all you have to do is start giving it to others, Nature will reciprocate.

-Go on! help someone feel special, make their day, express yourself.
+Go on! help someone feel special, make their day.
+Express yourself.